antrea-io/antrea/hack/netpol/README.md

-To build this repository, cd to antrea/ and run `go build -o hack/netpol/pkg/main/main.go`.
-Then, execute the binary.

 # A Truth-table based Network Policy construction and validation library.

 This repo implements https://github.com/vmware-tanzu/antrea/blob/community-network-policy-tests/docs/design/cni-testing-initiative-upstream.md, a fast, comprehensive truth table matrix for network policies which can be used to ensure that your CNI provider is fast, reliable, and air-tight.